Skip to content

 • if: $VAR !~/^feature/

-Note: single-character regular expressions (such as /./) are not supported and will cause an error.
+Note: Single-character regular expressions (such as /./) are not supported and cause an error.

-Another variable can be used as the right operand; its value will be interpreted as a regular expression.
+Another variable can serve as the right operand, and its value will be interpreted as a regular expression.
 For example:

 • if: $VAR =~ $REGEX_VAR